A section of Ngoan Muc Pass - Photo: GIA TIEN

 Ngoan Muc Pass is winding with many hairpin bends, creating beautiful wavy shapes - Photo: GIA TIEN

 The route has two sections going under this pipeline, the feeling is really exciting.
-Looking at the two water pipes towering vertically from the top to the foot of the mountain, I really admire the intelligence and strength of the people who built the project, to light up the electricity source for the highlands and coastal areas, along with the irrigation system for the land of Ninh Thuan with year-round sunshine and wind.
+Looking at the two water pipes towering vertically from the top to the foot of the mountain, I really admire the intelligence and strength of the people who built the project, to light up the electricity source for the highlands and coastal areas, and the irrigation system for the land of Ninh Thuan with year-round sunshine and wind.

-The area at the foot of the pass is bustling with shops and restaurants, making it an interesting stopover while you are swaying on the winding pass.
+The area at the foot of the pass is bustling with shops and restaurants, making it an interesting stopover while you are on the winding mountain pass.
 There are plenty of dishes for visitors to choose from, especially chicken rice, a specialty of the Pha River and Ninh Thuan.

 Phan Rang Chicken Rice - Photo: HOANG NGOC THANH

 At night, sitting in front of my relative’s house in Dong Me, along Highway 27, I saw many trucks moving busily.
-My relative, Ms. Mi, told me that these were two-way trips, carrying vegetables and fruits from Da Lat to Phan Rang, then carrying onions, garlic, perilla leaves, and seafood from the coastal areas to the mountainous areas.
+My relative, Ms. Mi, told me that those were two-way trips, carrying vegetables and fruits from Da Lat to Phan Rang, then carrying onions, garlic, perilla leaves, and seafood from the coastal areas to the mountainous areas.

 The spring trip gave me many interesting things about the land and people of Ninh Thuan.
 Among them, Ngoan Muc Pass is a place that attracts many tourists, not only because of its gateway location but also because of the majestic nature stretching along the entire length of the road, worth experiencing once...